 I love mine with fresh chili flakes and a drizzle of good olive oil.

 TIP: You could also add a parmesan rind to the broth, for extra richness.

 And there you have it, a super easy weeknight meal that is flavorful and vegetarian and comes together so simply!

-Hope you are having a great start to your week.
+I hope you are having a great start to your week.